GMLC-TDC/HELICS/docs/user-guide/installation/linux.md

 ### Raspberry PI

-To build on Raspberry PI system using Raspbian use `HELICS_BUILD_CONFIGURATION=PI` This will add a few required libraries to the build so it works without other configuration.
-Otherwise it is also possible to build using `-DCMAKE_CXX_FLAGS=-latomic`
+Prior to HELICS 3.6.1, to build on Raspberry PI system using Raspbian required using `HELICS_BUILD_CONFIGURATION=PI`.
+This added a few required libraries to the build so it works without other configuration.
+Otherwise it is also possible to build using `-DCMAKE_CXX_FLAGS=-latomic`.